World 5000 metre champion Eamonn Coghlan bitten by a dog coming to the aid of a woman being accosted by youths in Dublin.

 More seriously, his injuries could have cast a shadow over his planned participation in the United States indoor athletics season, which starts in Tennessee on January 16.

-An RTÉ News Report by Kieron Wood broadcast on 28 December 1986.
+An RTÉ News report broadcast on 28 December 1986.
+The reporter is Kieron Wood.